Orlando FreeFall to be torn down after death of 14-year-old

+TAMPA, Fla.
+(WFLA) – A towering amusement ride in central Florida’s tourism district where a Missouri teen fell to his death will be taken down because of the accident, the owner said Thursday.

-Tyre Sampson, 14, died in March after falling from the Free Fall ride about halfway down the 400-foot drop, according to NBC-affiliate WESH.
+Tyre Sampson, 14, died in March after falling from the Free Fall ride during a spring break trip to Orlando’s ICON Park amusement center.

+An autopsy showed that Tyre Sampson suffered numerous broken bones and internal injuries in the fall, which was ruled an accidental death.
+It showed Sampson weighed 383 pounds (173 kilograms), well above the ride manual’s weight limit of 287 pounds (130 kilograms).

+An initial report by outside engineers hired by the Florida Department of Agriculture said sensors on the ride had been adjusted manually to double the size of the opening for restraints on two seats, resulting in the teen not being properly secured.
+The report said there were many other “potential contributions” to the accident and that a full review of the ride’s design and operations was needed.

 “We are devastated by Tyre’s death.
 We have listened to the wishes of Tyre’s family and the community, and have made the decision to take down the FreeFall,” said Ritchie Armstrong, with Orlando Slingshot.
 “In addition, Orlando Slingshot will honor Tyre and his legacy in the classroom and on the football field by creating a scholarship in his name.’”